daostack/DAOstack-Hackers-Kit/docs/gettingStarted/customScheme/subgraphForNewScheme.md

 ## Add contract mappings

-We will create following files in `src/mappings/BuyInWithRageQuitOpt`:
+In order to cache the events from blockchain, we will create following files in `src/mappings/BuyInWithRageQuitOpt`:

 ### datasource.yaml